tetzlab/FIPPA/STDP/README.md

 A synapse with spike-timing-dependent plasticity (STDP) has been added to Arbor.

-The implementation is validated against the Brian 2 simulator.
+The implementation is validated against the Brian 2 and the NEST simulator.

 # How to